QuantEcon/lecture-python.myst/lectures/kalman_2.md

 :depth: 2
 ```

-This is a sequel to this quantecon lecture   {doc}`A First Look at the Kalman filter <kalman>`.
+This is a sequel to this quantecon lecture   {doc}`A First Look at the Kalman filter <kalman>` in which we applied

-Instead of using a Kalman filter to  track a rocket as we did in that lecture, here we'll use it
+a Kalman filter to estimate the location of a rocket.

+Here we'll use the Kalman filter to
-make inferences about a worker's  human capital and a worker's  effort input into accumulating and maintaining
+make inferences about a worker's  human capital and his/her  effort to  accumulate or  maintain
 human capital, both of which are unobserved to a firm that learns about those things only be observing a history
 of the output that the worker generates for the firm.

+We'll posit a little model of how the firm pays the worker in light of these information limitations.

 In addition to what's in Anaconda, this lecture will need the following libraries: